egmavis/FastAPI/README.md

 See the test_main.py file

 #### *configure inbound rules*
-- ppen up AWS EC2
+- open up AWS EC2
 - go to security groups and select your working environment
 - edit your inbound rules and select "add rule"
 - custom TCP: port range = 8080 and source = 0.0.0.0/0